-Note: this table was last updated on 15 June 2011 and is an extract from the South Australian Heritage Register established under Section 13(1) of the Heritage Places Act 1993.
+Note: This is an extract from the South Australian Heritage Register established under Section 13(1) of the Heritage Places Act 1993.
 In the event of a discrepancy between this extract and the South Australian Heritage Register, the South Australian Heritage Register shall prevail.